Sustaining Life with Mesothelioma

-Finding others who can relate to you may help ease feelings of isolation, fear, or depression.
+Finding others who are surviving a mesothelioma diagnosis who can relate to you may help ease feelings of isolation, fear, or depression.
 Find support from community organizations, caregivers, loved ones, or support groups.

 Support groups and resources: